FabricioZC/Recipe-app/README.md

 Recipe App

 ## About The App
-This project on GitHub is an application made in React that uses TheMealDB API.
+This project is an application made in React that uses TheMealDB API.
 It's built with practical React concepts like useState and useEffect for a seamless user experience.
 The interface is styled with CSS for a clean and attractive design

 ## Technologies
 I used HTML, CSS, React